 “We operate on the basis of speed, and the faster we can create a proof, the faster we can get the business,” Root says.
 “Spike allows us to be much more efficient, and that means taking care of our customers’ needs quicker.”

 Want to learn more about Spike for the sign and graphics industry?

-Visit our Spike product page to see how Spike can help your shop work more efficiently and save on its bottom line.
+Visit our Spike signage page to see how Spike can help your shop work more efficiently and save on its bottom line.

 Wouldn’t it be great if site surveys and estimates didn’t drag down the sales process?
 Site surveys and estimates require a major investment in time, manpower and even expenses.
 However, Spike, a laser measurement solution, streamlines the entire sales process and allows you to conduct business more cost efficiently.
 Simply attach Spike to a smartphone or tablet, take a picture of the survey area, and all the measurements you need are saved within the photo.
 You can now turn around more surveys in a day and better manage operating costs.

 But don’t take our word for it.
 Here, our customers share how Spike has helped them solve some of the biggest problems in the field.

 1. Lugging around ladders bogs down your productivity.